the-sudheendra/VEXtension/README.md

       }
    }
 }
 ```

-**Contributing 🤝**

-We welcome contributions from everyone!
-Here's how you can get involved:

-- **Report Issues**: Encounter a bug?
-Have a feature request?
-Open an issue on our GitHub repository to let us know.
-- **Contribute Code**: Want to dive into the codebase?
-Check out our open issues and pull requests.Fork the repository, make your changes, and submit a pull request.
-- **Suggest Improvements**: Have ideas for new features or enhancements?
-Share them in a new issue.
-Discuss potential improvements with the community.

-**TO-DO⏳**
-1. Based on the ticket status, we need to display the appropriate checklist categories if user select 'All' we need to show all categories.
-2. When the user selects a checklist, they should be able to add notes to that checklist, which will be displayed in the comments for that item.
-3. When the user clicks on "Add to Comment," it should automatically add the notes to the comments instead of just drafting them in the comment box.

 **Please note ⚠️**
 - The schema is case-sensitive.
 Ensure that all keys and values match the required casing exactly.
 - Whenever you refresh this extension, please do refresh the currently opened ValueEdge pages